saltict/availproject.github.io/docs/about/babe-explained.md

 produced.
 This adds an element of security and prevents potential attacks based on knowing in advance who the leader will be.

 **Adaptive Time Slot Duration**: BABE features an adaptive time slot duration, meaning that the length of each slot can be adjusted dynamically based on network conditions.
-This adaptability helps Polkadot handle variations in block production times more efficiently.
+This adaptability helps Avail handle variations in block production times more efficiently.

 **Finalization**: While BABE is responsible for proposing and producing blocks, finalization of blocks is achieved through the GRANDPA consensus algorithm.
-GRANDPA is responsible for ensuring the overall security and consistency of the Polkadot relay chain.
+GRANDPA is responsible for ensuring the overall security and consistency of the Avail chain.

 By combining the block production capabilities of BABE with the finality assurance provided by GRANDPA, Avail achieves a high level of scalability and security.